kozistr/kozistr.github.io/_posts/about.md

 #### _Machine Learning Engineer_, **Rainist**, **(2019.11.11 ~ 2020.06.19)**

 - Worked as full-time.
-- Developed the card & bank account transaction category classification models, designed _light-weight purpose_ for the low latency. (now on service)
+- Developed the card & bank account transaction category classification models, and designed _light-weight purpose_ for the low latency.
+(In-service)
   - **In A/B (online)** test (statistically significant `p-value < 0.05`)
     - **\*Accuracy** : improved **about 25 ~ 30%p**
 - Developed the RESTful API server to serve (general purpose) machine learning models.